 UPDATE matomo_option set option_value = '3.13.6' where option_value like '4.%';

-Once this has been done, we can then trigger the database update:
+Once this has been done, you can then trigger the database update:

 ./console core:update